simone-lungarella/Expenser/README.md

   <img src="https://img.shields.io/badge/Visual_Studio_Code-0078D4?style=for-the-badge&logo=visual%20studio%20code&logoColor=white" />
 </p>

-<p> This application, built with React.js, let the users organize expenses and offer a graphic visualization of every expenses had in years.
-Make possible
-  to add new expenses specifying the date, the tile and the amount it costed and offer a way to search for certain expenses and list them chosing a reference year.</p>
+<p> This application, built with React.js, lets the users organize expenses and offer a graphic visualization of every expense had in years.
+Make possible to add new expenses specifying the date, the tile, and the amount it cost and offer a way to search for certain expenses and list them choosing a reference year.</p>